earnedkibbles58/ICCPS_2022_MoS/README.md

 Scalable and Data-Efficient Probabilistic Safety Analysis"

 Dependencies and Requirements
-This package requires docker and a machine with an x86 processor and 16Gb of RAM.
+This package requires docker, linux screen (or mac/windows equivalent) and a machine with an x86 processor and 16Gb of RAM.

 The first step to reproduce the experiments is to obtain the docker image from ADD DOCKER LINK HERE!!!!!